 If you continue on B846 to the end of Loch Rannoch, you will reach Bridge of Gaur and reach the wild Loch Laidon.

-Want to see more of SCOTLAND?
+Want to see more beautiful views in Scotland?